trampgeek/moodle-qtype_coderunner/README.md

 ## Templates

 Templates are the key to understanding how a submission is tested.
-There are in general two templates per question type - a *combinator_template* and a *per_test_template* but we'll ignore the former for now and focus on the latter.
+There are in general two templates per question type (i.e. per prototype) - a *combinator_template* and a *per_test_template*.
+We'll discuss the latter for a start.

 The *per_test_template* for each question type defines how a program is built from the student's code and one particular testcase.
-That program is compiled (if necessary) and run with the standard input defined in that testcase, and the output must then match the expected output for the testcase (where 'match' is defined by the chosen validator: either an exact match or a regular-expression match.
+That program is compiled (if necessary) and run with the standard input defined in that testcase, and the output must then match the expected output for the testcase (where 'match' is defined by the chosen validator: an exact match, a nearly exact match or a regular-expression match.

 The question type template is processed by the [Twig](http://twig.sensiolabs.org/) template engine.
 The engine is given both